-Well, back issues or foot issues may be the culprit.
+Well, back issues or foot issues may be the problem.
 Your Sandy Springs chiropractor can figure it out!

 After finding the diagnosis from the examination findings, your Sandy Springs chiropractor will set a chiropractic treatment plan and likely a rehabilitation plan to regain your strength and balance of gait.

 But you want to know why you have an odd gait.
 A new paper just came out pointing to disc injury as a cause of gait abnormality.
 When a spinal disc is injured, chemicals are produced that irritate and produced changes in the gait of the experimental rats.
-Their strides were much smaller and their stances were longer.
-(1) Interesting stuff!
+Their strides were shorter and their stances were longer.
+(1) Crazy!

-Radiculopathy (leg pain that radiates down the leg along a specific dermatome) is associated with more extreme and far-reaching weakening of the low back multifidus muscle.
-(2) This setting may influence one’s gait and call on the skills of your Sandy Springs chiropractor to help you, too!
-The multifidus muscles need strengthening to maintain your balance.
+Radiculopathy (leg pain that radiates down the leg along a specific dermatome) is associated with more severe and extensive weakening of the low back multifidus muscle.
+(2) This situation may influence one’s gait and call on the skills of your Sandy Springs chiropractor to help you, too!
+The multifidus muscles need strengthening to keep you balanced.